 ROAD SAFETY SITUATION

-Greece had to mourn 30.3 urban road fatalities per 1 million in 2020, which accumulates to a total of around 320 fatalities in the Hellenic Republic.
-Its capital Athens is the 18-most congested city in Europe, ranked according to the TomTom congestion parameters.
-Thus, 85h per year are lost on average due to congestion, which also has an impact on the stress level of the average driver.
-In order to calm traffic, 30km/h speed limits are a considered solution.
+Greece had 30.3 urban road fatalities per 1 million in 2020, which amounts to a total of around 320 fatalities in the Hellenic Republic.
+Its capital Athens, is the 18-most congested city in Europe, ranked according to the TomTom congestion parameters.
+Thus, 85 hours per year are lost on average due to congestion, which also has an impact on the stress level of the average driver.
+In order to calm traffic, 30km/h speed limits are considered a solution.

-Additionally, the city administration aims to set up bicycle roads within the existing road network (mixed traffic, bike/bus lanes).
+Additionally, the city administration has already created a dedicated bicycle lane (Vasilissis Olgas), and the plan is to set up bicycle roads within the existing road network (mixed traffic, bike/bus lanes).
 Both measures are planned to be executed without infrastructure changes.
-Furthermore, ‘soft engineering‘ measures, such as low-emission zones or congestion charging are potential solutions that are being considered to reduce the negative externalities of passenger vehicles in the urban area of the Greek capital.
+Furthermore, ‘soft engineering‘ measures, such as low-emission zones or congestion charging, are potential solutions that are being considered to reduce the negative externalities of passenger vehicles in the urban area of the Greek capital.

 PILOT SCOPE